 MCH Alumni Travel Award

-The Maternal and Child Health Alumni Committee is please to announce the availability of travel awards for the 2012-2013 academic school year.
+The Maternal and Child Health Alumni Committee is pleased to announce the availability of two travel awards for the 2013-2014 academic school year and summer of 2014.

 Eligibility: The applicant must currently be enrolled as a student in the Department of Maternal and Child Health.
 Funds are available to support travel-related expenses incurred while either:

-(a) presenting information regarding North Carolina-related research/programs at professional conferences, or
+(a) presenting information regarding North Carolina-related research/programs at professional conferences;

-(b) presenting research/programs at a North Carolina public health-related meeting.
+(b) presenting research/programs at a North Carolina public health-related meeting; or

 Application: Interested student should send applications to: Mr. Joseph Lee, co-chair MCH Alumni Committee at email@example.com Please see application form or request one from Joseph.